USS Oriskany: 1969–1976

-About a month later, during heavy seas, a VF-191 F-8 returning from a night combat air patrol on 6 October crashed the flight deck and exploded, killing Lt.
+About a month later, during heavy seas, a VF-191 F-8 returning from a night-combat air patrol on 6 October crashed into the flight deck and exploded, killing Lt.
 John B. Martin II.
 In November, as part of the Navy's efforts to reduce costs, the number of aircraft carriers off Vietnam was reduced to one, meaning that Oriskanys sole focus in her fourth line period 7–22 November was missions over Laos.
 In that effort, she joined the Seventh Air Force in strikes against four identified bottleneck points along the Ho Chi Minh Trail.
 The carrier suffered another deadly accident on 14 November, when an RF-8G from VFP-63 skidded off the flight deck after a material failure caused a failed catapult launch, ultimately causing the death of Lt.
 Joseph R. Klugg.
 Then, in an unusual assignment, Oriskany flew 14 diversionary sorties over North Vietnam early on 21 November in support of the Son Tay POW rescue mission and another 48 missions during retaliatory strikes later that day.
 The aircraft carrier turned for home the next day, arriving in Alameda on 10 December 1970.

 An F-8 Crusader intercepts a Tu-95 "Bear-D".
 Oriskany, from which the F-8 launched, can be seen in the background.